sromeroi/aspectrum/README.md

  ROM, or give it a .sna, .sp, .z80 or .tap filename to load snapshots or tap files...

-    ./aspectrum file.sna     (or .sp, or .tap, or .z80).
+    ./aspectrum file.sna     (or .sp, or .tap, .tzx or .z80).

  Remember that loading of .tap files requieres a LOAD "" in the BASIC interpreter of the emulator.
 The LOAD command is put by pressing the 'J' key, and the " by pressing ALT+P (like in the real Spectrum).

+ Also even the .tzx files are supported any kind of custom or turbo loading squeme is not supporting and don't work by now.

- to a resume of aspectrum command line args use "./aspectrum --help"
+ To a resume of aspectrum command line args use "./aspectrum --help"

- You'll need Allegro 4.x (or 3.9.x WIP) to run this program.
+ You'll need Allegro 4.x to run this program.
  The font.fnt file MUST be located at the same directory where you run the aspectrum binary, or in /usr/share/aspectrum

  spectrum.rom MUST be in the same directory, in /usr/share/aspectrum or specified the ROM file by command line args.

+ You can also specific a dump of a Interface 2 Cardtrige.

- To use Gunstick Emulation you must have a working mouse and call the emulator with "./aspectrum -j G" (CASE SENSITIVE), or activate the gunstick emulation by Gerenal Optiones menu (F7).
+ To use Gunstick Emulation you must have a working mouse and call the emulator with "./aspectrum -j G" (CASE SENSITIVE), or activate the gunstick emulation by General Options menu (F7).

  One time you start the gunstick emulation can avoid the "888"s locating the mouse in the border of the screen.